BadgerHobbs/Dave/README.md

 e.g. `?apiKey=sk-SsMzb...z07l`

-Currently DAVE does not store the conversation history for repeat/chained chats, though this may be added in future.

 ## Advanced Configuration

 For more advanced usage, DAVE allows the voice, chat and text-to-speech models to be configured additionally using url parameters.
 It is important to note that for the models, such as GPT-4, it will depend on your level of API access.